Hrshhh/TransactHub-MarketPlace-using-Stripe/README.md

 Built front-end using React and Redux and styled it with Bootstrap, ANT Design.
 Created a REST API using EXPRESSJS and MONGODB for the back-end, to handle the routes, database interactions and STRIPE INTEGRATION.

-Implemented using Stripe onboarding link for vendors to connect their Stripe account to the marketplace.
+Implemented using Stripe Onboarding link (in STANDARD type of account,as EXPRESS account is NOT SUPPORTED in INDIA) for vendors to connect their Stripe account to the marketplace.

 Implementing security measures such as encrypting user passwords using Bcrypt and generating JSON WEB TOKENS (JWT) for authentication and authorization.
 Setting up server-side validation and handling errors, showing problems on UI with the help of TOASTIFY package.
 Implemented Login and registration page with stripe integration.